wikipathways/wikipathways.github.io/download.md

 </ul>
 <h2>SVG: Scalable Vector Graphics</h2>
 <ul>
-<li>Download individual pathways in SVG format from each pathway page by accessing the <b>options</b> drop-down under the pathway graphic.</li>
+<li>Download individual pathways in SVG format from each pathway page by accessing the <b>Download pathway as...</b> icon under the pathway graphic.</li>
 <li>Download all SVG files of the latest <a href="http://data.wikipathways.org/current/svg" target="_blank">monthly release</a>.</li>
 </ul>
 <h2>PNG: Portable Network Graphics</h2>
 <ul>
-<li>Download individual pathways in PNG format from each pathway page by accessing the <b>options</b> drop-down under the pathway graphic.</li>
+<li>Download individual pathways in PNG format from each pathway page by accessing the <b>Download pathway as...</b> icon under the pathway graphic.</li>
 </ul>
 <h2>Archive</h2>
 <ul>